-It's also important to understand that the overall amount you pay for both care and accommodation depends on your individual financial situation.
+It's also important to understand that the overall amount you pay for both care and situation.

 Services Australia is the body that determines your financial situation.
 To do this, Services Australia conducts a Combined Income and Assets Assessment, which is a form (SA457 or SA485) that you need to complete and submit to the government.